Hi! I’m Lia. This is How Cakewalk Came to Be

 Today, Cakewalk focuses on ceremony-only weddings in New York City.
 We work in publicly permittable spaces and thoughtfully chosen private venues.
 We handle the details people don’t realize are complicated until they’re already in it, especially timelines, location flow, and marriage license logistics.
 Our goal is to make the experience feel calm, intentional, and fully supported from the first conversation to the moment you walk away married.

-Outside of work, I live in Brooklyn with my dog, Ruca.
+I live in Brooklyn with my dog, Ruca.
 When I’m not planning weddings, I’m usually running around to different softball fields all over NYC, playing as often as my 37 year old body will allow.
-I unfortunately love the New York Mets, I’m deeply addicted to softball, and I spend a lot of time acting like a kid again in that way.
-It keeps me grounded.
+I unfortunately love the New York Mets, I have a Nintendo 64 I sometimes l play, I get the New York Times delivered every weekend and almost never read it, and I make Spotify playlists like my life depends on it.
+Because it kinda does.

-Cakewalk is a reflection of how I want people to feel on their wedding day: present, cared for, and focused on the part that actually matters, getting married.
+Cakewalk is a reflection of how I want people to feel every day, but especially on their wedding day: present, cared for, and focused on the good parts.
+Because I really do believe life is way too short to waste time doing things that you’re not completely, 100% stoked about.

 If that resonates with you, I’m glad you’re here.